airawat/cascading.accumulo/examples/sample4/ReadMe.txt

 100005 employee:DOB []    1958-03-09

 c) Exit accumulo shell to count the number of records from Linux command line:

-[root@cdh-dn01 accumulo]# ./bin/accumulo shell -u root -p sun123123 -e "scan -np -t employeeDB_employee" | wc -l
+./bin/accumulo shell -u root -p sun123123 -e "scan -np -t employeeDB_employee" | wc -l

 224684

-d) Don’t forget to delete the iterator deleteiter -t employeeDB_employee -n firstEntry -scan
+d) Delete the iterator
+deleteiter -t employeeDB_employee -n firstEntry -scan

 e) Verify if the iterator has been deleted listiter -t employeeDB_employee -scan

-You should not see firstEntry iterator in the output
+firstEntry iterator should not be listed in the output